St Mary's Church Barton-upon-Humber

 Our Grade 1 Church is 12th Century and has a link with the Crusades, through either the Knights Hospitaller (who are on record as appointing the Vicar) or (traditionally, romantically, Da-Vinci-Code-pleasingly but, alas, improbably) the Knights Templar, who held some land locally.

 As a settlement, there was a Roman presence here, attested by the mosaic floor of a Roman villa now in the Hull and East Riding museum.
-The folk song 'Horkstow Grange' describes a fight between the farm's tyrannical foreman, John Bowling, and the waggoner, John 'Steeleye' Span.
+The folk song 'Horkstow Grange' describes a fight between the farm's tyrannical foreman, John Bowling, and the waggoner, John 'Steeleye' Span (from whom, we presume, the folk group took its name).

 All Saints' is a (II*) Victorian replacement of a ruinous mediæval building and a rare example of a rural church designed by Sir George Gilbert Scott (The Albert Memorial, The Midland Hotel at St Pancras, Glasgow Cathedral)